Genentech/pviz/README.md

 ###Authors
 This library was initiated by
-Alexandre Masselot (masselot.alexandre@gene.com) & Kiran Kiran Mukhyala (mukhyala.kiran@gene.com) within Genentech Bioinformatics & Computation Biology Department.
+Alexandre Masselot (masselot.alexandre@gene.com) & Kiran Kiran Mukhyala (mukhyala.kiran@gene.com) within Genentech Bioinformatics & Computational Biology Department.

 ###License
 The library is distributed under a BSD license.
 Full description can be found in [LICENSE.txt](LICENSE.txt)